darkroasted/CG-Apps/README.md

 Optional but recomended:
 - Screenshots of the app running on the device
-- Icon for the readme
+- Icon for the readme (square image)

 # Credits
 ### 2048